The-going/evlproject/content/pipeline/porting/timer.md

 4. the timer interrupt triggered by the real device is switched to out-of-band handling.
-As a result, `ops->handle_event()` receives tick events sent by the real device hardware directly from the head stage of the interrupt pipeline, over the out-of-band context.
+As a result, `ops->handle_event()` receives tick events sent by the real device hardware directly from the oob stage of the interrupt pipeline, over the out-of-band context.
 This ensures high-precision timing.
 From that point, the out-of-band code can carry out its own timing duties, in addition to honoring